 ♣ Market: The current arrangement of Finland’s gambling sector is obviously ripe for European Commission examination and ultimately pressure if the EU free trade laws are to be fully respected.
 Finland’s online environment has a remarkably mature market: B2C e-commerce sales reached the amount of $12 billion in 2013 and are expected to reach just above $14 billion in 2015.

 ♣ Today in Falun: We have a big day ahead of ourselves with the Nordic Combined and the women’s 4×5 km relay (starts 13:30 CET).
-Norway are usually a massive favorite, but now it seem wide open after the shocking results on the individual 10km.
+Norway is usually a massive favorite, but now it seems wide open after the shocking results on the individual 10km.
 The large hill ski jumping competition starts at 17 CET.
 Enjoy!

 WEDNESDAY 25TH FEBRUARY: USA

-♣ Moment: Without a doubt on Tuesday 24th February 2015 when USA took an historic silver AND bronze medal on the women’s 10 km.
+♣ Moment: Without a doubt on Tuesday 24th February 2015 when USA took a historic silver AND bronze medal on the women’s 10 km.

 ♣ Chances in Falun: The US team was not left with much hope before the championship started, but after shocking the competitors in the women’s 10 km who knows what can happen?

 ♣ Today in Falun: The men’s 15 km (cross country freestyle) starts at 13:30 CET.
 Also, there is the large hill jumping qualification from 16:00.

 ♣ Moment: The Mixed Ski Jumping (normal hill) Team Competition were held for the first time in a World Championship in Falun 2015, and Germany took the gold.

 ♣ Market: At All-in Global, there is no other language we translate more material into than German.
 I think that says it all about the potential of the German gaming market, which you can read more about here.